-We've created a strategic framework for that tells us what's most important and what we're working towards.
+We've created a strategic framework for that tells us most important and what we're working towards.
 It identifies our purpose, vision, community outcomes, strategies and plans.

 The strategic framework shows a hierarchy.
-Our purpose at the top guides everything we do, everything below helps us work towards achieving that purpose.
+Our purpose at the top guides everything we do, with everything below working towards achieving that purpose.